amorgun/dow_utils/README.md

-# dow_utils
+# DoW utils
-Collections of my Dawn of War-related scripts and tools
+Collection of my Dawn of War-related scripts and tools